Variational Monte Carlo Optimization of Topological Chiral Superconductors: The Phase Diagram

-The slanted line Fig. \ref{fig:phase} is the Fermi surface transition line, above which a hole pocket will be developed and our calculations become invalid since we did not consider QFL with hole pocket.
+The slanted line in Fig. \ref{fig:phase} is the Fermi surface transition line, above which a hole pocket will be developed and our calculations become invalid since we did not consider the QFL with a hole pocket.
 Thus, we should ignore the phase diagram above the slanted line.
-In this region, the hole-like Fermi surface will further minimize the Fermi liquid energy.
+In this region, the hole-like Fermi surface will further lower the Fermi liquid energy.

 In Fig. \ref{energyPlot}, we plot the ground state energy per electron for $K_{2a}$, $K_{2b}$, and Pfaffian superconductors (relative to the energy per electron of the QFL) along the Fermi surface transition line.
 We see that the superconducting condensation energy (per electron) is about $1$m$eV$ or 10K.
 In comparison, the superconducting transition temperature is about $0.3$K.